Allegory of Virtue and Vice (Veronese)

-Allegory of Virtue and Vice or The Choice Between Virtue and Vice or The Choice of Hercules is a painting by Paolo Veronese, created circa 1565 in Venice, Italy and now located in the Frick Collection.
+Allegory of Virtue and Vice, also known as The Choice Between Virtue and Vice or The Choice of Hercules is a painting by Paolo Veronese, created c.
+1565 in Venice, Italy.
+It is now located in the Frick Collection, in New York.
 It is a large-scale allegorical painting depicting Hercules' struggle between virtue and vice, personified here by the figures of the two women physically pulling him in different directions.

 Subject

 In the painting, Virtue appears to be winning the struggle over Hercules, but Vice has torn Hercules' stocking and still reaches out her hand toward him.
 Concealed behind her skirt is a dagger and a statue of a sphinx.
-On the stonework above the scene, an inscription reads "[HO]NOR ET VIRTUS/[P]OST MORTE FLORET (Honor and Virtue Flourish after Death)."
+On the stonework above the scene, an inscription reads "[HO]NOR ET VIRTUS/[P]OST MORTÊ FLORET (Honor and Virtue Flourish after Death)."
 As an allegory, the job of this painting is to convey a moral message, that of the superiority of virtue over vice.

-The genre of allegory contrasts with Veronese's well-known tableaus of historical and biblical scenes, such as the Marriage at Cana as well as with the less formal works of other Renaissance Venetian painters like Giorgione or Titian.
+The genre of allegory contrasts with Veronese's well-known tableaus of historical and biblical scenes, such as the Marriage at Cana, as well as with the less formal works of other Renaissance Venetian painters like Giorgione or Titian.
 This work, along with "Wisdom and Strength," also in the Frick Collection, is believed to be Veronese's first in this style.
 These two works are also thought by scholars to be his first to cross the Alps.